 - 4.8.1.
 All equipment entering the lab must be clean.
 The procedure for cleaning equipment for entry is: - 4.8.1.1.
 Vacuum while equipment is outside the lab - 4.8.1.2.
-Wipe down all accessible surfaces with propanol or EKC "Lab Clean" using Nanofab wipes while equipment is outside the lab
+Wipe down all accessible surfaces with propanol and Nanofab wipes while equipment is outside the lab